 (3) A person who contravenes any of the provisions of this section is guilty of an offence against this Act.

-[Section 43 amended by No. 55 of 2004 s.
+[Section 43 amended: No. 55 of 2004 s.
 294.]

 44. Responsibility for entries

 Every entry in a record, whether a record of accounts or a record of transactions, kept for the purposes of this Act by or for a licensee is deemed, unless the contrary is proved, to have been made by or with the authority of the licensee.